JosephHeydorn/MakeCode-Tutorials/docs/projects/Second-Time.md

 ## Introduction

 In this tutorial we will create a seconds timer on the MakerBit LCD display.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1